What does a physiotherapist do?

 In addition to manual therapy, the physiotherapist can also use other treatments, such as kinesiotaping, dry needling, acupuncture, Instrument Assisted Soft Tissue Mobilization.

-How to prepare for a physiotherapy session?
+How to prepare for my session?